RogerBFPV/ZippyDecoder/doc/Software Setup.md

 ----------------------------------------------------------------------------
 ## Automated Install ZippyDecoder on a Raspberry Pi
-Note to testers: early tests have shown, this automated install is not working properly. stay tuned.

 Once you've installed the Pi OS with the imager, you can run the command below which should automate steps 1-9 of the manual install.
  Note that the username on your Pi OS installation must be NuclearHazard.
 ```